IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### Organizational Context

-A DiagnosticReport references organizational level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole` to capture essential contextual information associated with the report.
-However, a Report Creator is not the owner of these contextual information.
+A DiagnosticReport references organizational level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole`. *TODO: State which system(s) are responsible for these resources*.
 Therefore, it is a prerequisite that these organizational resources already exist prior to the creation of DiagnosticReport resource.
 Then a Report Creator will only reference these organizational resources during report creation.

+TODO: Deployment prerequisite to have these organizational context

 #### 1:52.4.1.8 Referenced FHIR Resource vs Contained FHIR Resource